quangis/quangis-workflow/README.md

     make use of those tools.
 -   The underlying tasks can be found in the [tasks/](tasks/) directory.

-The `ta-tool` is used to manipulate this data.
+The `contra.py` tool from the `transformation-algebra` package is used to manipulate this data.
 You can also use it to get visualizations and diagnostics information.
-Run `ta-tool -h` for a full overview of its capabilities.
-It is now [here](utils/ta-tool.py) but should be integrated in the transformation-algebra library in the future.
+Run `contra.py -h` for a full overview of its capabilities.

--   The `ta-tool graph` subcommand uses the algebra expressions of the [tools](tools/tools.ttl) to turn [workflow](workflows/) graphs into transformation graphs.
+-   The `graph` subcommand can use the CCT expressions of the [tools](tools/tools.ttl) to turn [workflow](workflows/) graphs into transformation graphs.
+For example:
+    ```
+    contra.py graph --language=cct.py --tools=tools/tools.ttl \
+        workflows/10a-MalariaCongo.ttl output.ttl
+    ```

--   The `ta-tool query` subcommand can turn [task](tasks/) descriptions into SPARQL queries and fire them at a SPARQL endpoint.
+-   The `query` subcommand can turn [task](tasks/) descriptions into SPARQL queries and fire them at a SPARQL endpoint.
 This will produce CSV files that show which workflows are retrieved for which task descriptions.
+For example:
+    ```
+    contra.py query --endpoint=https://localhost/graphs --language=cct.py \
+        tasks/*.ttl -o output.csv
+    ```

 There is a [Makefile](Makefile) with recipes that automate the process, assuming you have a Fuseki installation (see below).
 Run `make graphs` to